 - Computer Tuning - Depending on how modern your car is, there’s the potential to complete an aftermarket tune to it.
 This can affect a bunch of the aspects of your vehicle including the air-fuel and transmission ratios.
 While this can be done on your own, using a professional at a tuning shop means that you can always reset your settings to factory default if things aren’t working out.

 - Cold-Air Intake - This is one of the simplest mods to install.
-It’s intended to increase your acceleration.
 A cold-air intake allows your car to receive more air from the outside.
 This allows the engine to work more smoothly.
-The boost in acceleration is real, but there’s also an increase in fuel economy.
+With this mod there’s an increase in fuel economy.